Handyman Liability Insurance in California: What You Need to Know

 4. Keeps You Compliant with CSLB

-Operating without proper insurance and bonding can result in license suspension, fines, or legal action.
+Operating without the proper insurance and bonding can lead to license suspension, fines, or legal consequences.

 Certificate of Insurance (COI) for Handymen